Roman Catholic Relief Act 1791

 The Roman Catholic Relief Act 1791 (31 Geo.
 3. c.
-32) is an act of the Parliament of Great Britain passed in 1791 which partially reduced discrimination against Roman Catholics and permitted them to more fully participate in public life, as part of the process of Catholic emancipation in Great Britain.
-It permitted Catholics to practice law, practice their religion, and establish Catholic schools, with significant restrictions.
+32) was an act of the Parliament of Great Britain passed in 1791 which partially reduced discrimination against Roman Catholics and permitted them to more fully participate in public life, as part of the process of Catholic emancipation in Great Britain.
+It permitted Catholics to practise law, practise their religion, and establish Catholic schools, with significant restrictions.

 Chapels, schools, officiating priests and teachers had to be registered, and children of Protestants were not permitted to attend.
-Catholics were not permitted to as assemblies with locked doors, and chapels could not have steeples or bells.
+Catholics were not permitted to hold assemblies with locked doors, and chapels could not have steeples or bells.
 Priests were not permitted to wear vestments or celebrate liturgies in the open air.
 Monastic orders and endowments of schools and colleges were prohibited.

 Political sentiment for reform was helped along by the signing of the Edict of Versailles in France in 1787, which gave non-Catholic French subjects full legal status in a kingdom where Catholicism had always been the state religion.

-Terms
+Provisions

 The act was significantly greater in scope than its predecessor, the Papists Act 1778 (18 Geo.
 3. c.
 60).
 Once again, it required an oath, this time including a promise to support the Protestant Succession under the Act of Settlement 1701 (12 & 13 Will.
 3. c.
 2).
 Catholics who took the oath were protected from prosecution for their faith.

 The act also lifted a number of other restrictions on Catholics.
 Catholics were no longer required to take the Oath of Supremacy in order to live in London.
 The legislation of King George I, requiring them to register their estates and wills, was repealed, and the professions of counsellor and barrister at law, attorney, solicitor, and notary were opened to them.

 However, the act required that Catholic assemblies should be certified at quarter sessions, with officiants recorded by the clerk of the peace.
 Buildings hosting such assemblies could not be locked, or have a steeple or bell.

 Despite the progress for Catholics, many English statesmen felt that full emancipation was required.
 William Pitt the Younger and his rival, Charles James Fox, both agreed, but they were both thwarted by King George III, who insisted that any such measure would be a violation of his coronation oath.

-Within Catholicism, there was significant dissent about the oath which was required of anyone who wished to benefit from the Act, which was also required by the Papists Act 1778.
+Within Catholicism, there was significant dissent about the oath which was required of anyone who wished to benefit from the act, which was also required by the Papists Act 1778 (18 Geo.
+3. c.
+60).
 The lay members of the Catholic committee who had written the oath were accused by the Vicars Apostolic, who then administered the Catholic Church in England, of involving themselves in matters of ecclesiastical discipline.
 Although the bishops won the debate about the oath, the debate resulted in the formation in 1792 of the Cisalpine Club, whose members pledged "to resist any ecclesiastical interference which may militate against the freedom of English Catholics".